- Sailing boat

 Having said that, if you want to travel more sustainably, try to reach the shore by rowing when using the dinghy.
 It's a fun activity that includes laughs, collaboration, and a bit of upper-body workouts.
 Good for you, great for the environment!

 Just like we mentioned for the sunscreen, we must pay close attention to the cleaning products we use onboard, which all obviously end up in the water.
-Even in this case, if we want to avoid polluting the sea, we should opt for products that don't contain harmful chemicals and that are eco-friendly: there are many brands that offer sustainable options to the commonly-used dish soaps, all-purpose sprays, and other cleaning products.
+Even in this case, if we want to avoid polluting the sea, we should opt for products that don't contain harmful chemicals and that are eco-friendly: many brands offer sustainable options to the commonly-used dish soaps, all-purpose sprays, and other cleaning products.

 Did you know that you can make your own cleaning products with a few, everyday ingredients?
 Simply mix equal parts of white vinegar and water into a spray bottle and shake well.
-Add your favorite essential oil, if desired.
+Add your favourite essential oil, if desired.

 Anchoring without care can harm marine life and the seabed.
 Make sure that the water is deep enough to avoid grounding your boat when the tide changes.
 Generally speaking, drop the anchor on sand or mud so you don't damage the ecosystems.